Do you need to incorporate a business but you can’t figure out which incorporation service has your best interests in mind?

-- Compared pricing and features to determine the overall value of each service.
+- Compared pricing and features to determine overall value.

-- Walked through the ordering process to determine each service’s ease of use.
+- Tested their ordering process and service’s ease of use.

 That said, as you’ll see in our ZenBusiness vs LegalZoom comparison of these five key factors, ZenBusiness wins out as the better incorporation service.
 They are $110 more affordable, have better features and excellent customer reviews online.

 Overall Pricing and Value

 ZenBusiness: Their best attribute in this area is the fact that they’re the only service provider we know of that has a $39 incorporation package.
 Not only is this the lowest price we’re aware of for nationwide incorporation service, but it includes registered agent service, a CPA assessment, and corporate bylaws.
 Their $149 package is also intriguing, because it adds several valuable features: annual report service, compliance monitoring, federal tax ID number (EIN), and a banking resolution.